autoplot/documentation/javadoc/org/autoplot/servlet/ShutdownListener.md

-# org.autoplot.servlet.ShutdownListenerLister shuts down resources used by das2, such as its
+# org.autoplot.servlet.ShutdownListener

- "RequestProcessor" thread pool.
+Lister shuts down resources used by das2, such as its "RequestProcessor" thread pool.

-ShutdownListener( )
+# ShutdownListener( )

 ***